astropy/astropy/docs/table/construct_table.rst

     ``data`` list provides a row of data values and must be a dict.
 The key values in each dict define the column names and each row must have identical column names.
-The ``names`` argument may be supplied to specify colum ordering.
+The ``names`` argument may be supplied to specify column ordering.
 If it is not provided, the column order will default to alphabetical.
 The ``dtype`` list may be specified, and must correspond to the order of output columns.
 If any row's keys do no match the rest of the rows, a ValueError will be thrown.